 Substack & other platforms for writers

-There are many new ways that writers and other contect creators are connecting to readers.
-With traditional social media now flooded with content, many writers are finding have a smaller more engaged audience is a more effective use of their time.
-Here’s info on a few of the options.
+There are many new ways that writers and other creators connect to readers.
+With traditional social media flooded with content, some writers find that a smaller but more engaged audience is a better use of their time.
+Here’s a few options:

 Professional Book Marketing & Publicity